CoServ Electric is a cooperative owned and overseen by the North Texas customers we serve (known as "Members").

 Electric cooperatives were created under the Rural Electrification Act in 1936 to bring electricity to farm and ranch communities unserved by investor-owned utilities.
-The law allowed rural residents to incorporate under a nonprofit cooperative model and receive low-cost loans from the federal government.
+The law allowed rural residents to incorporate under a cooperative model and receive low-cost loans from the federal government.

 Today, more than 900 electric cooperatives in 47 states provide electricity across 56 percent of the U.S.